tunmsk/nextgen-facebook/readme.txt

 	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 8.25.2 =

+2016/02/24 - Fixed possible inclusion of duplicate JavaScript when using the ngfb_get_sharing_buttons() function.

 = 8.25.1 =